knonm/code-review-checklist/README.md

     return "Hello!";
   }

-  // Ternary operators can result in false positives against some categories of code coveragem, like the statement coverage type
+  // Ternary operators can result in false positives against some categories of code coverage, like the statement coverage type
   String world(int type) {
     return type < 0 ?
 "Not a planet." : "Planet.";
   }